rackerlabs/technical-blog/content/blog/2019-10-22-how-to-use-journey-builder-at-b2b-companies/index.md

 metaDescription: "This blog explains how you can use Journey Builder to streamline the customer experience and internal processes at your B2B company."
 ogDescription: "This blog explains how you can use Journey Builder to streamline the customer experience and internal processes at your B2B company."
 canonical: https://blog.rackspace.com/how-to-use-journey-builder-at-b2b-companies/
+slug: "how to use journey builder at b2b companies"
 ---

 Many business-to-business (B2B) companies know they need marketing automation to stay relevant and reduce workload.
 However, they do not always know which tools they need or how to use these tools to drive transformative business value.